33 injured in huge Selangor fire after leak at Petronas gas pipeline

 Housing and Local Government minister Nga Kor Ming confirmed that he had received a written report from the Selangor Fire and Rescue department about the incident.

 “We will investigate what actually happened.
-I have given instructions to the fire and rescue department,” he said, as quoted by Free Malaysia Today.
+I have given instructions to the fire and rescue department,” he said, as quoted by Bernama.

 A Bernama survey at a nearby temple revealed that several Ministry of Health personnel were working to administer first aid, according to the New Straits Times.
 Mosque authorities are also currently assisting the victims.